TheNergaL/dasc/README.txt

 The goal of this lab is to create an abstract drone collision avoidance program,simulating a real-time embedded system making use of parallelism, multi-threading and concurrency in the C language.

 To build and run it on *nix systems:
-Open terminal & navigate to the 'dasc' directory (yes it's a typo) Once in the dasc directory, type 'make' and the project will be built to 'tuckerpo_proj1' output file ./tuckerpo_proj1
+Open terminal & navigate to the 'dcas' directory
+Once in the dcas directory, type 'make' and the project will be built to 'tuckerpo_proj1' output file ./tuckerpo_proj1

 Since POSIX threads are not native to Windows, you must run this program in mingw64 bash shell.